 - We acknowledge that these beliefs only have value if they are also reflected in our practice, and we are committed to practicing these beliefs at every level – starting and ending with a personal commitment from Brené.

 - We believe that shame is a tool of oppression and is not an effective social justice tool.

-Take good care.
-Love, grace, accountability, courage, vulnerability, empathy, shame resilience, and the power of story can change the world.
-As we put these into practice, we must take care of ourselves, each other, this community, and the people we serve.
+- We believe that love, grace, accountability, courage, vulnerability, empathy, shame resilience, and the power of story can change the world.
+That’s what we are committed to teaching, training, and practicing.